TomGit8/func_prog/parsingsmadjurb/README.md

 The application will:
 1. Parse the CSV files (countries.csv, airports.csv, runways.csv) from resources
-2. Start the console menu interface
+2. Start the console menu interfaces

 ## Features